 Clinical and Translational Research

 The most important element of the KL2 award is the actual performance of clinical or translational research.
 Each Scholar, with guidance from his/her mentor team, will develop and implement a research project that is appropriate in scope for the 3-year program and available funds.
-In addition, the Scholar may also work on up to one secondary project at any given time in the program.

 The KL2 project can provide preliminary or pilot data that will form the foundation of the next grant, or, less frequently, can be definitively hypothesis-testing on its own.
 The scope of the science will depend on the particular research question and the appropriate methods needed to address it.